RedSamurai07/Coffee-Store-Analysis-Project/README.md

 - Products with the highest stock wastage due to low demand are Branded and Packaged Chocolate

 ### Recommendations
-- Recommneded Inventory for the Coffee Store:*
+- Strategically apply a 10% discount, as it is effective in attracting more customers.
-- Coffee, Tea, Bakery, Drinking Chocolate, Flavours, Coffee beans, Loose Tea.
+- Recommend Barista Espresso, Brewed Chai tea, and Gourmet brewed coffee, especially to professionals and elderly citizens and emphasize their potential health benefits, such as reducing the risk of type 2    diabetes and certain cancers, and improving cognitive memory.
-- Reduce the purcahse of Branded, packaged chocolate and sell it only on occassions.
+- Consider providing combo offers on recommended products, either on weekdays or weekends, to maximize sales.
--  Discount do affect the product Sales with respect to 0%, 10%, 20%.
-Ideally 10% recommended to attract more customers.*
+- Introduce different flavors at various store locations to cater to diverse customer preferences and increase visits.
--  On an average, we need to provide discounts or combo offers on these recommended products either on one of the weekdays or weekends.*
+- Prominently highlight Coffee, Tea, and Drinking Chocolate on the menu.
--  Introduce different flavours on different locations for more visit.
+- Offer special promotions for these items during special occasions to boost sales.
-- Coffee, Tea & Drinking Chocolate should be the most highlight on the menu with offers on specialb  occasions.*
+- Maintain optimal stock levels for high-demand items, including Coffee, Tea, Bakery items, Drinking Chocolate, Flavours, Coffee beans, and Loose Tea.
-- Barista Espresso, Brewed Chai tea and Gourmet brewed coffee to be recommended more to professionals and elderly citizens to reduce type 2 diabetes and some cancers,as well as to improvr cognitive memory.
+- Reduce the purcahse of Branded, packaged chocolate and sell it only on occassions when necessary.